 Step 3: Follow Steps 1 to 3 of Method 1 to bring out the Filter command box.
 In the command box, unselect the Hide value then Click OK.

 Filtering the entries without selecting the Hide value, hides all the rows that contain the Hide value in their entries.

 You can create any custom string to apply the Filter to.
-This method is useful for conducting criteria (that can be value or text) search in a dataset.
+This method is useful for conducting criteria (that can be value or text) searches in a dataset.

-Method 3: Applying Conditional Formatting to Hide Rows Based On Cell Value in Excel
+3. Applying Excel Conditional Formatting to Hide Rows

 Excel’s Conditional Formatting feature is also capable of hiding row contents depending on cell value.
 However, earlier methods hide the entire row in such a way that it seems they didn’t exist, but this method only hides the row contents.